Skip to main content

 500+ pre-vetted healthcare professionals.
 Medical billing, coding, RCM, credentialing, and prior authorization specialists.
 Starting from $5/hour.
 5-day free trial.

-Q1: Is it HIPAA-compliant to have remote healthcare workers?
+Q1: Is it HIPAA-aware to have remote healthcare workers?

 Q2: Can remote medical billers access our EHR system?